frederic-perez/AmE-dictionary/data/dictionary.md

 __plunder__ _v_ :five::hammer: (plundered)
 __plunge__ _v_ :two::hammer: _Plunge the toilet._
 __plunger__ _n_ :two::hammer: _The syringe’s plunger._
-__plurale tantum__ :dart: A plurale tantum (Latin for "plural only") is a noun that appears only in the plural form and does not have a singular variant for referring to a single object.
+__plurale tantum__ :dart: A plurale tantum (Latin for “plural only”) is a noun that appears only in the plural form and does not have a singular variant for referring to a single object.
 In a less strict usage of the term, it can also refer to nouns whose singular form is rarely used.
 In English pluralia tantum are frequently words which denote objects that occur or function as pairs or sets, such as spectacles, trousers, pants, scissors, clothes, electronics, bagpipes, or genitals.
 __plush__ _adj_ :six: Things that are plush are luxurious and a little over the top.
 A bedspread made of mink fur would be considered plush.
 Plush originally referred to a rich, soft type of fabric, and it’s now used to describe anything extravagant.
 A plush lifestyle is one only the wealthy can afford, with expensive restaurants, obedient servants, and fancy furniture.
 A plush living room is full of paintings and decorations.
 Someone who dresses in a plush way only buys the finest, most expensive clothing.
 Plush living is lavish living.
 __plutocracy__ _n_ Government by the wealthy.
 __ply__ _v_ :nine::hammer: (plying) _It is the perfecting designed environment to ply his trade._ _He was plying a broom._ _If she wanted to ply her trade on the premises, the manager wanted a cut._